-Table 4-1 provides information on the restrictions that apply to using TPSSM7 in the IRIX environment.
+Table 4-1 provides information on the restrictions that apply to using TPSSM in the IRIX environment.

-Note: Always check for a readme file on any installation media.
-This readme file might contain important, late-breaking information that was not available when this Administration Guide was written.
+Note: Always check for a README file on the CD-ROM.
+This README file might contain important, late-breaking information that was not available when this Administration Guide was written.
+Also, see release notes, which contain a list of known issues, bug fixes, as well as enhancements.
+See the README file on the CD-ROM for instructions on how to view the release notes.